Need to know how to get an overtired newborn to sleep? Here’s how to break the cycle and get your baby back to sleep, without crying it out.

 I almost didn’t buy a swing, thinking I wouldn’t need one for my eldest.
 Now after three babies, I don’t know how I could’ve gotten away without one.
 Not only does a swing offer your newborn baby a snug place to relax, but the swaying motion also lulls him to sleep.

 Take it up a notch by offering a pacifier while he’s in the swing.
-The sucking motion further helps him relax and fall asleep.
-Tip: when you notice that he’s starting to fidget (even when nap time isn’t over just yet), give the pacifier a slight “tug.”
+The sucking motion helps him relax and fall asleep.
+Tip: when you notice that he’s starting to fidget (even when nap time isn’t over yet), give the pacifier a slight “tug.”
 This will trigger him to suck harder and sleep another cycle.

 5. Dark room with white noise